Radio Televisyen Malaysia

 After Malaysia was formed on 16 September 1963, Radio Malaya was renamed Radio Malaysia.
 On 28 December that year, television service in Malaysia began with the establishment of Televisyen Malaysia.
 RTM came into its current state with its present name in 1969 when it merged its radio and television services to form the present-day broadcast department.
 As of 2021, RTM employs over 4,000 staff in total, of whom approximately 2,000 are in public-sector broadcasting, including part-time, flexible as well as fixed contract staff.

 Its work is formerly funded principally by an annual television licence fee which is charged to all Malaysian households, companies, and organisations until the licence was phased out in 1999.
 RTM monopolised the free-to-air television until 1984 and also radio until 1989, when private television and radio stations such as TV3 and Best FM began operations.
-Currently, it operates 7 television channels and 34 radio stations nationwide as well as an over-the-top streaming service, RTM Klik.
+Currently, it operates 7 television channels and 34 radio stations nationwide as well as an over-the-top streaming service, RTMKlik.
 Unlike the British Broadcasting Corporation (BBC), which is a chartered corporation, RTM is a department under direct government control via a ministry.

 RTM is a principal owner and operator of Orkestra RTM (RTM Orchestra), which was established in 1961 and touted as the oldest musical orchestra in Malaysia.
 News and current affairs content across all platforms is produced by its news division.
-RTM's digital presence, managed by its Interactive Digital Media Division, spans platforms such as Facebook, Twitter, Instagram, TikTok, and YouTube.
+RTM's digital presence, managed by its Interactive Digital Media Division, spans platforms such as Facebook, X, Instagram, TikTok and YouTube.
 It has been listed in Triton Digital's Global Streaming Rankers for March 2025 and ranked 30th worldwide in recognition of its digital transformation.
 Its official YouTube channel has collectively garnered more than 250 million followers, while its Berita RTM's YouTube channel has garnered over 860 thousand subscribers as of May 2025.

 Since its formation in 1946, RTM has played a prominent role in Malaysian life and culture.
 In 2019, RTM became the most trusted media organisation in Malaysia ahead of Astro Awani, TV3 and Malaysiakini, according to a survey by the Reuters Institute for the Study of Journalism.

+RTM has often been subjected to criticism and controversy concerning its content and programming, news coverage and governance as well as corruption scandals.
+In the past, RTM radio stations often starts up with the interval signal.